 So, my dear friends and peers and colleagues, don’t tell me it’s better now.
 Our community will, at some point, prove you wrong.

 Tell me you’ll be there to help when it’s not. ♦

 Thanks for reading!
 I blog a lot about the intersections of music, feminism, misogyny, and sexual assault.
 I’m also giving away free large ensemble pieces during the month of September—if that’s your thing, click here.
 Blog uploads are every Saturday at 8pm MST.
+To follow my ramblings and creative process in real time, or to support the work I do as an artist and advocate, you can find me on Patreon and @ordinarilymeg on Instagram.
 Thanks again for being here!